mochenyang/mochenyang.github.io/_posts/2018-08-11-Algorithmic-Fairness.md

 If fairness or discrimination is measured as the number or proportion of instances in each group classified to a certain class, then one can use standard statistical tests (e.g., two sample t-test) to check if there is systematic/statistically significant differences between groups.
 Zliobaite (2015) reviewed a large number of such methods.

 In the particular context of machine learning, previous definitions of fairness offer straightforward measures of discrimination.
 For instance, the degree of balance of a binary classifier for the positive class can be measured as the difference between average probability assigned to people with positive class in the two groups.
+In addition, Pedreschi et al. (2009) developed several metrics to quantify the degree of discrimination in association rules (or IF-THEN decision rules in general).

 ### Prevention/Mitigation